RaymondDoerr/emp/README.md

 - You can rearrange everything, adding or moving hinges and clips where you desire.

 # Mod Compatibility
 - This had not been tested with the [Clicky-Clack Fridge Door Mod](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door), but should theoretically work if you omit the side clips interfering with the Fridge Mod's hinge.
+There is a possability it may rub against the side panel.
+Please let me know if this is an issue!
 - This should work with just about any mod that doesn't have an issue with the panels being pushed outwards about 6-8mm from the frame.

 # Coming Soon (Before full release)